joshgoebel/subl_with_brains/README.md

 ### I'm on Windows, how do I use this?

 **I don't know.**  Right now it surely won't work because the hard-coded path is a Mac path.
-Pull requests to update this section are welcome if you're a Windows guy.
+Pull requests to update this section are welcome if you're a Windows guy (or gal).